 Walkaround and Interior

-The Prius v is a handsome vehicle, resembling a swoopy small minivan, not unlike the Mazda5, or maybe like a big Honda Fit without the sharp edges.
+Prius v's styling resembles a swoopy small minivan, not unlike the Mazda5, or maybe a big Honda Fit without the sharp edges.
 It's less distinctive than the Prius sedan, but then so is almost everything.
 It's 6 inches longer than the sedan, 3.3 inches higher, and 1.1 inches wider, on the same track.

 The headlamps are sharp narrow triangles, flying away from the nose over thin vertical parking lamps, accenting an attractive front end.
 The nose sweeps sharply up to the A pillars and roof, about as wind-slicing as they come.
 At the rear, there's a standard spoiler that dips a bit at the exit of the roofline, and the wheels look great.

-The coefficient of drag is 0.29, compared to the sedan's 0.25, but 0.29 is terrific for any SUV-like vehicle.
+The coefficient of drag is 0.29, terrific for any SUV-like vehicle.
 Toyota engineers paid careful aerodynamic attention to the bumpers, corners, rocker panels, mirrors, wheels and wheelcovers, and especially the roofline, and it all shows.
+Its shape means it isn't as good as the stellar 0.25 Cd of the Prius liftback.

 With 34.3 cubic feet, Toyota claims the Prius v offers more cargo space than 80 percent of the compact SUVs and mid-size wagons on the market.
 Even that can be expanded, to 40.2 cubic feet, by sliding the 60/40 rear seats forward another seven inches.
 Fold them flat and there's a relatively massive 67.3 cubic feet; plus, there are big cargo slots under the floor.
 That's 10 cubic feet more than a Honda Fit, the cargo champ among compact hatchbacks, but then the v is 20 inches longer than a Fit.
 Like the Fit, the v's front seat folds flat, for you kayakers, carpenters and pole-vaulters.